BELLOWS FALLS -- The Greater Falls Community Garden Collaborative wants you to enjoy locally grown food.

 "There are a lot of ways food can be grown and what you can do with it," she said.
 "You can teach people to grow collards but if you don't teach them what to do with them, it's kind of a waste."

 Tim Stevenson is a community organizer and founding director of Post Oil Solutions, a nonprofit in Brattleboro dedicated to building sustainable communities.
-He's been a core member of GFCGC and said the collaborative's plan fits in perfectly with Post Oil Solutions' work and is a logical extension of it.

 He said it is important to teach people in the United States and around the world how to become self-sufficient and sustainable.
 Stevenson said the food crisis of 2008 and the increasing food prices caused by a heat wave and drought this summer makes it all the more vital.